Head of Department: Professor Rigoberto Lopez

 For major requirements, see the College of Agriculture, Health and Natural Resources section of this Catalog.

 The role of agriculture in the growth and development of societies throughout the world.
-Economic and social problems of food and fiber needs and production in the developing and the advanced societies.
+Economic, social, and environmental problems of food production and resource needs in developing and advanced societies.
 CA 2.

 Three credits.
 Taught with SARE 450.